aws-samples/lambda-refarch-imagerecognition/README.md

      * Generate a thumbnail and store it under the "Thumbnails/" prefix in the `PhotoRepo` S3 bucket

 ### Test web app
-You can use the test web app to upload images and see the result of image recognition and processing workflow.
+You can use the test web app to upload images and see the result of the image recognition and processing workflow.
 ![screenshot for instruction](images/app-screenshot.png)